 Spring: Crows of the Great Plains exhibit marked migratory tendencies (Bent 1946); birds from the northern parts of the breeding range leave in winter, generally southward.
 Migration is marked by movements of flocks; peak migration in Nebraska is during Mar, although the 1274 at Brady, Lincoln Co 13 Feb 2010 were probably early migrants.

-Summer: BBS data (Cortelyou 1978, Sauer et al 2017) indicate that summering birds are most numerous in the east, with fewer birds distributed rather evenly over the rest of the state and absence in the extreme southwest.
-Around 1900 this species was rare west of the 98th meridian, but was spreading westward (Bruner et al 1904).
-Tout (1902) believed that the western limit of its range was Otoe Co, and by 1938 it had spread to the Sandhills, probably due to tree planting by settlers (Viehmeyer 1938).
+Summer: BBS data (see Cortelyou 1978) and eBird species maps (American Crow, accessed Nov 2023) indicate that summering birds are most numerous in the east, with fewer birds distributed rather evenly over the rest of the state.
+Tout (1902) believed that the western limit of its range was Otoe Co, and around 1900 it was rare west of the 98th meridian but was spreading westward (Bruner et al 1904), and by 1938 it had spread to the Sandhills, probably due to tree planting by settlers (Viehmeyer 1938).
 An early southern Panhandle specimen was taken in Kimball Co 8 Jun 1919 (UNSM 7639), and Swenk noted (1906) that the species was increasing in Sioux Co and that the flock at Glen “had increased to 28” by Aug 1905.
 It was still rare to uncommon in the 1980s on the northeastern Colorado plains (Andrews and Righter 1992), and in Nebraska it is scarcest in the southern Panhandle and southwest.
 A flock of 53 was in Dundy Co 21 Jul 2000.

 - Breeding Phenology: